isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/in-stream-setup.md

 * Basic: Name your ad and add a landing page to the click URL field.
 * Companion Banner: Include companion banners to provide additional branding and clickthroughs.
-* Pixel:&nbsp;Add in 3rd party tracking pixels or TubeMogul's retargeting pixel
+* Pixel: Add in 3rd party tracking pixels or TubeMogul's retargeting pixel

 **Save & Submit for Review**